 The researchers accredit these health benefits to the vitamin K, lutein, folate and beta-carotene content found in leafy green vegetables.
 While most of these nutrients have been linked to cognitive health before, this is the first study in history that looked for both and found a link between vitamin K and brain health.

-BarleyLife® contains 10% of your daily folate needs and 100% of vitamin K.
+BarleyLife contains 10 percent of your daily folate needs and 100 percent of vitamin K.

 As far as heart health goes, a study published in April 2015 in the Journal of Clinical Nutrition examined the mortality rates of chronic kidney disease (CKD) sufferers.
 The most common cause of death for people with CKD is cardiovascular disease, due to increased arterial calcification.

 By analyzing data in the National Health and Nutrition Examination Survey, scientists were able to determine that those CKD patients who consumed adequate amounts of vitamin K were less likely to die and significantly less likely to die from cardiovascular disease.
 Previous studies have also linked vitamin K to a reduction in arterial calcification.

 It doesn’t matter whether you identify with your heart or your brain, drinking BarleyLife is a boon to both.
 It’s a smart decision that will leave you feeling good.